Introduction

 You must amend your Certificate of Authority within 20 days whenever your business changes any of the following:

-You do not need a new Certificate of Authority to make these changes, but you must amend your current certificate.
-If, however, you have changed your form of business (for example, from owning the business in your own name to creating a corporation that owns it) you must turn in your current Certificate of Authority and obtain a new one.
-See When to surrender a Certificate of Authority below.
+You do not need to apply for a new Certificate of Authority to make these changes, but you must amend your current certificate.
+If, however, you have changed your form of business (for example, from owning the business in your own name to creating a corporation that owns it) you must surrender or destroy your current Certificate of Authority and obtain a new one.
+See When to surrender a Certificate of Authority.

 How to amend a Certificate of Authority